olamide-analyst/SQL-projects-/README.md

 * What’s the average CO level across all locations?
 * Do higher temperatures correlate with higher PM2.5 levels?
 * Rank all locations by average pollution level
-* which locations have the worst overall pollution?

 See: `air_pollution_analysis.ipynb`

 ## Only SQL concepts used:
-* SELECT, WHERE, GROUP BY
+* SELECT, GROUP BY, ORDER BY
 * CASE statements
 * CTEs (Common Table Expressions)
-* Temp tables
+* DENSE RANK